U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold

-In this work we propose U-Flow, a new self-supervised non-contrastive method that ensembles the features extracted by multi-scale image transformers into a U-shaped Normalizing Flow's architecture, and applies the \textit{a contrario} methodology for finding an automatic segmentation of anomalies in images.
-Our work achieves state-of-the-art results, widely outperforming previous works in terms of IoU for the segmentation, and exhibiting top performance in localization metrics in terms of \textit{ROC-AUC}.
-The main contributions of this paper are: \begin{itemize} \itemsep{-0.2em} \item We propose a novel feature extractor, based on image Transformers combined in a multi-scale configuration. \item We leverage the well-known advantages of U-like architectures in the setting of Normalizing Flows (NF). \item Thanks to a NF that captures information at multiple image scales, we are able to provide a multi-scale characterization of the space of anomaly-free training images, as a latent space where both intra and inter-scale features are statistically independent. \item We propose a multiple hypothesis testing strategy that leads to an automatic detection threshold to segment anomalies, outperforming state-of-the-art methods. \end{itemize} In short, we propose an easy-to-train method, that does not require any parameter tuning or modification to the architecture (as opposed to other state-of-the-art methods), that is fast, accurate, and provides an unsupervised anomaly segmentation.
-Example results are shown in Figure~\ref{fig:teaser}.
+In this work, we propose \textbf{U-Flow}, a new self-supervised method that ensembles the features extracted by multi-scale image transformers into a U-shaped Normalizing Flow's architecture and applies the \textit{a contrario} methodology for finding an automatic segmentation of anomalies in images.
+Our work achieves state-of-the-art results, widely outperforming previous works in terms of \textit{mIoU} for the segmentation, and exhibiting top performance in localization metrics in terms of \textit{AUROC} and \textit{AUPRO}.
+The main contributions of this paper are: